Kobe Bryant: Post-championship struggles (2010–2013)

-Bryant received experimental platelet-rich plasma therapy called Orthokine in Germany to treat the pain on his left knee and ankle, and Mike Brown replaced the retired Jackson as coach of the Lakers in the off-season.
-Bryant began the season playing with an injured wrist.
-On January 10, 2012, he scored 48 points against the Suns.
-"Not bad for the seventh-best player in the league," said Bryant, referring to a preseason ESPN ranking of the NBA's top players.
-He went on to score 40, 42, and 42 in his next three games.
-It was the sixth time in his career Bryant scored 40 or more points in four straight games, a feat exceeded only by Chamberlain (19 times).
-At the 2012 NBA All-Star Game, Bryant scored 27 points to pass Jordan as the career scoring leader in the All-Star Game.
-He also suffered a broken nose and a concussion in the third quarter of the All-Star Game after a hard foul from Dwyane Wade.
-In April, Bryant missed seven games with a bruised left shin.
-He returned three games before the end of the regular season.
-Bryant sat out the season finale against Sacramento, foregoing the chase for a possible third NBA scoring title, having needed 38 points to surpass Kevin Durant.
-The Lakers were knocked out of the playoffs by Durant and Oklahoma City in the second round of the playoffs, losing in five games in what would be Bryant's final postseason appearance.
+Ahead of the lockout-shortened 2011–12 season, Bryant received experimental platelet-rich plasma therapy called Orthokine in Germany to treat left knee and ankle pain.
+He began the season with an injured wrist.
+On January 10, he scored 48, 40, 42, and 42 in consecutive games for the sixth time, chasing Chamberlain's 19 times.
+At the 2012 NBA All-Star Game, Bryant scored 27 to pass Jordan as the career scoring leader in All-Star Games.
+He suffered a broken nose and concussion after a hard foul from Dwyane Wade.
+He sat out the season finale, falling 38 points short versus Kevin Durant in the race for the scoring title.
+Durant and Oklahoma City beat the Lakers in the second round, losing in five in Bryant's final postseason appearance.